Anti-Doping & Medical

 - Notice to Athletes about processing of personal information in ADAMS

-- IGF Anti-Doping Handbook for Rio2016 Olympic Games
+- IGF Anti-Doping Handbook for Tokyo 2020 Olympic Games

-- IOC Anti-Doping Rules for the Rio2016 Olympic Games
+- IOC Anti-Doping Rules for the Tokyo 2020 Olympic Games – to be released

 - Full recording of Webinar including Q&A (Technical error at beginning)